Skip to main content

 User journeys rarely fail because of one single issue.
 They usually break through the accumulation of small frictions.

 A useful journey map does not need to be complicated.
-It needs to be honest.
+It needs to be honest, evidence-based, and connected to decisions.

 Example: Reading a User Journey Touchpoint Map